efarraro/krumit/_items/BloodyDagger.md

 ---

 EN_name: "Bloody Dagger"
-EN_description: "When you attack a damaged enemy, restore 3 health"
+EN_description: "When you attack a damaged enemy, restore 3 ❤️"
 EN_flavor: "'Yes, yes...
 The power... it calls to me... ' - Mendek the Mad"
 tile_id: BloodyDagger
 cost: 3